10th Dec 2023

 By Ashley Shepherd

 Equity release could be a good idea if you have sufficient equity in your home and you're over 55 years of age.
 It's a big decision and it's not for everyone.
-We take a look at what equity release is and the reasons why it could be a good idea for you.
+We take a look at what equity release is and why it could be a good idea for you.

-Firstly, lets clarify what equity release is.
+Firstly, let's clarify what equity release is.
 Releasing equity from your home with a lifetime mortgage, the most popular type of equity release, is a way of accessing the wealth tied up in your home without selling it.

-The money you receive is tax free and unless you choose to, there are no monthly repayments to make.
+The money you receive is tax-free and, unless you choose to, there are no monthly repayments to make.
 Instead, the loan and interest are repaid from the sale of your property when you die or move into long-term care.

 Reasons why equity release could be a good idea